CamilaCamacho/hitter_analysis/README.md

 ### Zones: Location of ball as it crosses plate (catcher's perspective)
 ![Gameday Zones](https://github.com/CamilaCamacho/hitter_analysis/blob/master/screenshots/gameday-zones.png)

+// TODO: include new zone pic

 Length of strike zone is 17 inches- length of home plate.
 Height of strike zone is distance between batter's knees and the midpoint of their torso.
 Top of strike zone is the midpoint betweek the top of the batter's shoulders and the top of the uniform pants. the bottom of the stirke zone is at the hollow beneath the kneecap, both determined by the bater's stance as the batter prepares to swing.
 On average, between 1.5 and 3.5 feet off the ground.